Shift3/standards-and-practices/best-practices/native/nativescript/images.md

 You upload a image, then the webpage returns a `zip` file with all multiple copy of the image you uploaded, inside its own folder (base on platform).
 Then you unzip that file and merge `App_Resources` folder, from zip file, into `App_Resources` in your project.

-Then you can use as `How to use the Image` session explain.
+Then you can use as `How to use the Image` section explain.